The following are representations of the initial concentrations o... | Channels for Pearson+

 18. Aqueous Equilibrium

-The following are representations of the initial concentrations of a weak acid HA (pKa = 6.25) and its potassium salt KA.
-Draw a representation of the equilibrium state of solution (2) upon the addition of 1 H3O+ ion.
+The following are representations of the initial concentrations of a weak acid HA (pKa = 6.15) and its potassium salt KA.
+Draw a representation of the equilibrium state of solution (4) upon the addition of 1 OH− ion.
 (The potassium ions and water molecules were omitted for clarity).

-The following are representations of the initial concentrations of a weak acid HA (pKa = 6.25) and its potassium salt KA.
-Draw a representation of the equilibrium state of solution (2) upon the addition of 1 H3O+ ion.
+The following are representations of the initial concentrations of a weak acid HA (pKa = 6.15) and its potassium salt KA.
+Draw a representation of the equilibrium state of solution (4) upon the addition of 1 OH− ion.
 (The potassium ions and water molecules were omitted for clarity).

 ANSWERS OPTIONS